LizzyonGit/sotis-lifecoach/README.md

 ![Lighthouse result 3](docs/screenshots/lighthouse-home-3.png)

 After redoing the html with h1 tags, see more below for what-i-offer.html, I got a much better result, but this was taken after I cleaned up my computer a bit, so it could just be my computer's performance influencing this.
-The red bullets in the Lighthouse report now have to do with Bootstrap, JS, Google Font, all issues I cannot fix.
+The red bullets in the Lighthouse report now have to do with Bootstrap, JS, Google fonts, all issues I cannot fix.

 ![Lighthouse result 4](docs/screenshots/lighthouse-home-4.png)